akashvijay98/Custom_RAG_Bot/README.md

 1. Start QdrantDB

-Navigate to the QdrantDBDatastore directory and start the QdrantDB container:
+Navigate to the QdrantDBStore directory and start the QdrantDB container:

-cd QdrantDBDatastore
+cd QdrantDBStore
 docker-compose up

 2. Start the Flask API Server